 Is Northwestern planning to change 2021-22 application deadlines due to COVID-19?

 Although we hope to be as flexible as possible, and are continually reviewing developments and their potential impact on our applicants, we do not anticipate changing any of our application deadlines at this point in time.

 The admission office will aim to work with any applicant on a case-by-case basis who has circumstances related to the pandemic that are dictating a delay in submitting their application.

 How can prospective students learn more about Northwestern without visiting campus in person?

 Although the Office of Undergraduate Admissions has temporarily suspended on-campus programming, we welcome you to sign up for an upcoming online information session, watch a recorded “Live from Northwestern” information session, experience our online virtual tour, or keep up with us on social media.
 You may also wish to view our Director's message to prospective students.

-What are Northwestern’s plans for holding regional events or visiting high schools in the fall?
+What are Northwestern’s plans for holding regional events or visiting high schools?

-While getting to meet students in their own communities is among the highlights of our fall, we are actively assessing the health and safety risks of traveling in person during the Fall 2020 season.
-Please feel free to check our website for updates regarding fall travel.
+While getting to meet students in their own communities is among the highlights of our jobs, we are actively assessing the health and safety risks of traveling in person.
+Please feel free to check our website for updates regarding travel.

 For undergraduate students admitted to Northwestern, rest assured that your admission offer is in no way jeopardized by the health crisis.
 As for how this outbreak may affect your transition to Northwestern, it is still too early to provide any concrete information.
 For the most updated information regarding your transition to Northwestern, please see the New Student and Family Programs website.